fuchstraumer/fuchstraumer.github.io/_posts/2018-7-20-Asset-Loading-Plugin.md

 Here, we use a `std::lock_guard` and a `std::condition_variable` to implement our producer-consumer idiom: the consumer will wait on the condition variable until it is able to satisfy a condition, and checks the condition when notified by a call to `notify_one()`.
-So, we have the thread that is producing the requests acquire the mutex (to safely mutate the requests queue), add a request, then call notify a single waiting thread that there is potentially a request available (note that the mutex is implicitly released after we exit the scope it was declared in, thanks to the wondrous `std::lock_guard` <3).
+So, we have the thread that is producing the requests acquire and lock the mutex (to safely mutate the requests queue), add a request, then call

-Our worker thread (or threads) is executing a function like so:
+`notify_one()` on the condition variable.
+This notifies a single waiting thread that there is potentially a request available for it to process.

+Worker threads have been executing the following function:

 {% highlight cpp %}
 void ResourceLoader::workerFunction() {